niranjanxprt/eu-ai-act/README.md

 ## 📦 Self-Hosting Instructions

-This is a static website that can be hosted on any web server.
+This is a static website that can be easily hosted using a simple web server.
 Follow these steps to host it yourself:

-### Option 1: Using a Local Web Server

-#### Python HTTP Server
+### Using Python HTTP Server

 ```bash
 # Navigate to the project directory
 cd /path/to/eu-ai-act